 In July 2005, I was diagnosed with stage 3B high grade epithelial ovarian cancer.
 I was treated at the Rutgers Cancer Institute of New Jersey and took part in a phase 1 clinical trial using Selenium along with taxol and carboplatin.
 In 2006, I heard that my CT scans showed No Evidence of Disease (NED).

-Two and half years after completing treatments I learned that I had recurred.
-I had surgery(spleen removed and liver resectioned) followed by chemotherapy.
-I was told on May 8, 2009 that I was disease free.
+Two and half years after completing treatment, I learned that I had recurred.
+I had surgery(spleen removed and liver re-sectioned) followed by chemotherapy.
+I was told on May 8, 2009 that I was once again NED.

 In 2014 I attended the Stanford MedX Conference as a MedX e-patient scholar.
 While attending the conference I took part in the IDEO Design Challenge.
-Using design thinking and with a team of physicians and designers we developed a way help patients to understand what will happen when cancer treatment is completed.
+Using design thinking and with a team of physicians and designers, we developed a method to prepare patients for what may happen physically and emotionally once cancer treatment is completed.

 Christina Lizaso and I co-founded the #gyncsm (gynecologic cancer social media) community on Twitter in 2013.
 We co-moderator a monthly #gyncsm chat on the second Wednesday at 9pm EST. (More information can be found on Twitter :@gyncsm and on our blog: gyncsm.blogspot.com).

 I am honored to be the patient voice and co-author (along with Dr Don Dizon) of the book 100 Questions and Answers about Ovarian Cancer (published 9/15).

 I serve as the patient advocate member of the Rutger's Cancer Institute of NJ Scientific Review Board as well as the center's Community Cancer Action Board.
 I recently completed the Citizen Scientist Program at the center.